 It always was.

-At the very earliest, why did parents send their children from the home, to go to a school?
+From the very earliest stirrings of education, why did parents send their children from the home, to go to a school?
 Clearly, it was so their children could get education – i.e., parenting – that the parents could not, or would not, supply.
-It’s right there in the word ‘pupil’, from the Latin pūpillus: an orphan, a child without a parent.1)The pupil of the eye is so named because when you look at the eye closely, you see your own distorted reflection in the black dot.
+It’s right there in the word ‘pupil’, from the Latin pūpillus: an orphan, a child without a parent.The pupil of the eye is so named because when you look at the eye closely, you see your own distorted reflection in the black dot.
 It looks like a lost child.
-In this case of course, the status as orphan is only temporary.
+In the case of the typical school, of course, the ‘orphan’ status is only temporary.

 Teacher as Parent